-While it is running as a tetherless throttle, the DT300/R automatically checks the power available to the throttle each time a battery is inserted and each time it is plugged into or unplugged from LocoNet.
+While it is running as a tetherless throttle, the DT400/R automatically checks the power available to the throttle each time a battery is inserted and each time it is plugged into or unplugged from LocoNet.
 The power from the battery or from LocoNet will be displayed in the text area of the throttle briefly each time the throttle is plugged in or is unplugged from LocoNet.

 When you plug in to LocoNet the number displayed will be the power provided by LocoNet.
 This value will be between 9 & 15 volts.
+Other characters will also be displayed in the LCD depending on which locos are selected and their speed and direction.

 When you insert a battery or unplug from LocoNet, the value displayed will be the battery power.
 When this number is less than 6.2 V you may want to consider changing the battery.
-The DT300/R will still continue to operate reliably for an extended period of time depending on the type battery is in use.
+The DT400/R will still continue to operate reliably for an extended period of time depending on the type battery is in use.
 9 volt alkaline batteries are nearing the end of their life at 6.8 volts, but 7.2 volt NiCad rechargeable batteries may still have lots of life remaining.
-Experience will determine how long your DT300/R will operate with the batteries you are using.
+Experience will determine how long your DT400/R will operate with the batteries you are using.

-Diagram 8: DT300 Battery Installation Back of Remove Throttle battery cover by pressing here Battery Battery Compartment Cover and then sliding Correct installation the cover toward 9 Volt the bottom of Battery+ orientation for powering the throttle the case.
-Storage orientation 9 Volt (Polarity Reversed) Battery Do not install battery in this orientation, it will cause serious damage to the throttle.
+Figure 9: DT400/R Battery Installation Back of Remove Throttle battery cover by pressing here Batterv Batterv Compartment \oplus Cover and then sliding the cover toward Correct installation 9 Volt orientation for the bottom of Batterv+ powering the throttle the case.
+Storage orientation 9 Volt + (Polarity Reversed) Battery -Do not install battery in this orientation, it will cause serious damage to the throttle.